 Financial aid recipients are expected to maintain satisfactory academic progress.
-Grades are monitored on a quarterly and annual basis, and the student must complete a minimum number of credits with a 2.0 cumulative grade point average.
+Grades are monitored on a quarterly and annual basis, and the student must complete all of their classes with a minimum number of credits with a 2.0 cumulative grade point average to be in good standing.
+Students who complete less than half of their attempted classes will lose their aid.
 All previously attempted college credits are also evaluated, regardless of whether the student received financial aid.
-Students may be allowed to attempt 150% of college level credits that are required for their degree.
-A maximum of 45 credits will be allowed for required development (below 100 level) coursework.
+Students may be allowed to attempt 150 percent of college level credits that are required for their degree.
+A maximum of 45 credits will be allowed for required preparatory coursework.
 A maximum of two (2) programs of study (degree or certificate) may be pursued.
 However, only one (AS/ASS/ATA/AFA/AGS) degree may be funded.
 Certificates that apply toward an Everett Community College associate degree will be excluded from the maximum programs of study allowed.
 For example, if student pursues a Business Technology ATA degree and earns Office Support and Administrative Support certificates as a result of their progress in earning this degree, they may then pursue a Cosmetology certificate since it is unrelated to the Business Tech degree.
 Students who have earned a bachelor's degree are ineligible for federal grants and must appeal in writing to determine aid eligibility for student loans.
-Please refer to www.everettcc.edu/fa for complete Satisfactory Academic Progress Policies.
+Please refer to EverettCC.edu/FA for complete Satisfactory Academic Progress Policies.